SAP-samples/cloud-cap-samples/README.md

 ### Run

-With that you're ready to run the samples, for example:
+With that you're ready to run the samples, e.g.:
 ```sh
 cds watch bookshop
 ```